Updated November 2017

 But that doesn’t stop me from going bowling!
 Most alleys have a full menu and great food, so you could easily make a fun night out of it..
 Check out Grand Central Bowl, Punch Bowl Social and Pips & Bounce for a round of ping-pong.
 These are great places to hang out in when it rains in Portland.

 4) Go for a Spin

 Too slippery to go for a ride outside?
 Head inside to one of Portland’s many spinning studios for a spin class.
-My favorite place is YAS because it combines yoga and spinning!
-But I have heard nothing but great things about BurnCycle too.
+BurnCycle is a homegrown, local favourite when you need a bit of uplifting and a proper sweat session during the dark days of winter.

 5) Take a Cooking Class

 I recently took a gnocchi cooking class at Sur La Table and I loved it!
 They have classes happening almost every single day of the week.
 Check out their class schedule online and take the intimidation out of cooking or try a new cuisine.